52North/keycloak-ip-authenticator/README.md

 ### 3) Enable IP Authentication for Users
 Finally, you have to enable authentication by IP address for some users by setting the `ipAuthEnabled` user profile attribute for those users to `true`.
-You also have to add one or more supported IP addresses and/or IP ranges in CIDR.
+You also have to add one or more supported IP addresses and/or IP ranges for the `ipAuthRanges` user profile attribute.
+Check [this documentation](https://seancfoley.github.io/IPAddress/ipaddress.html#ip-address-ranges) to get more information about the supported IP range notations.
 These addresses/ranges are validated against a client's IP address, to choose which user should be authenticated.

 ### 4) Choose IP Authentication for Login
 If you have properly configured IP Authentication as alternative step for the *Browser flow*, next time you have to